-The IRS provides information on the forms to choose if you want to do it manually but also gives you links to FREE software.
+The IRS provides information on the forms to choose if you want to prepare your return manually and also provides links to FREE software.
 See here.

 What you need to fill out your federal income tax return:

 - Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN) if applicable of yourself, your spouse or Domestic Partner and your child if the child is a U.S. citizen or resident alien for tax purposes.
 Be sure that the name on your Social Security or ITIN card match the name you put on the form.

-- Last Year's Federal Tax Return if you filed one and if you want to file electronically
+- The prior year's Federal Tax Return if you filed one and if you want to file electronically

 - Forms W-2 (employment income) if any

 - Form 1098T (scholarship income) if any

-- Form 1042S (employment and or scholarship income) if any
+- Forms 1042S (employment and or scholarship income) if any

 - Forms 1099MISC (self-employment income or prize income) if any

 - Forms 1099INT or 1099DIV etc. for Interest and Dividend Income